Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Introdution

-In this paper, we investigate the robust transceiver design for RIS-enhanced DFRC systems with movable antennas.
+In this paper, we investigate a robust transceiver design for RIS-enhanced DFRC systems with movable antennas under both imperfect radar and communication channels.
 Specifically, we consider a monostatic DFRC system where a dual-functional base station (BS) equipped with 2D transceiver MA arrays serves multiple users and detects a point-like target in a cluttered environment.
-An RIS is deployed to create virtual LoS links for the communications in dead zones.
-In particular, our contributions can be summarized as follows. \begin{itemize} \item To enhance the radar sensing performance, a unified robust transceiver design framework is developed to maximize the radar SINR by jointly optimizing the positions of MAs, the transmitting beamforming, the receiving filter, and the RIS reflecting coefficients under imperfect channel state information (CSI) for both sensing and communication channels. \item We formulate an optimization problem to maximize the minimum radar SINR with regard to {worst-case} locations within the uncertain interval subject to the quality of service (QoS) constraints under the bounded communication channel error model.
-To deal with the channel uncertainty-constrained problem, we leverage the convex hull method to transform the primal problem into a more tractable form.
-We develop a two-layer block coordinate descent-based algorithm, combined with fractional programming (FP), successive convex approximation (SCA), S-Lemma, and penalty techniques to convert it into a sequence of semidefinite program (SDP) subproblems that can be efficiently solved. \item To evaluate the corresponding robust designs, we revise the algorithm framework for the perfect CSI case to serve as a performance upper bound.
+A RIS is deployed to create virtual LoS links for the communications in dead zones.
+In particular, our contributions can be summarized as follows. \begin{itemize} \item To enhance radar sensing performance, a unified robust transceiver design framework is developed to maximize the radar SINR by jointly optimizing the positions of MAs, the transmitting beamforming, the receiving filter, and the RIS reflecting coefficients under imperfect CSI for both sensing and communication channels. \item To address the channel uncertainty-constrained optimization problem, we first leverage the convex hull method to transform the primal problem into a more tractable form.
+Consequently, we develop a two-layer block coordinate descent-based algorithm, combined with fractional programming (FP), successive convex approximation (SCA), S-Lemma, and penalty techniques to convert it into a sequence of semidefinite program (SDP) subproblems that can be efficiently solved. \item To provide a performance benchmark, we extend the proposed framework to the perfect CSI case as an upper bound.
 We further provide a comprehensive analysis of the convergence and computational complexity for the proposed algorithms in both cases with perfect and imperfect CSI. \item Simulation results demonstrate that the proposed MA-based transceiver design framework exhibits remarkable robustness across various levels of channel uncertainty, and can significantly improve the minimum radar SINR while achieving a satisfactory trade-off between the radar and communication performance. \end{itemize}

 \textit{Notations:} Boldface lower-case and upper-case letters indicate column vectors and matrices, respectively. $(\cdot)^*$, $(\cdot)^T$, $(\cdot)^H$, and $(\cdot)^{-1}$ denote the conjugate, transpose, transpose-conjugate, and inverse operations, respectively. $\mathbb{C}$ and $\mathbb{R}$ denote the sets of complex numbers and real numbers, respectively. $|a|$, $\|\boldsymbol{a}\|$, and $\|\boldsymbol{A}\|_F$ are the magnitude of a scalar $a$, the norm of a vector $\boldsymbol{a}$, and the Frobenius norm of a matrix $\boldsymbol{A}$, respectively. $\mathbb{E}\{\cdot\}$ represents statistical expectation. $\text{Tr}\{\boldsymbol{A}\}$ takes the trace of the matrix $\boldsymbol{A}$. $\Re\{\cdot\}$ and $\Im\{\cdot\}$ denote the real and imaginary parts of a complex number, respectively. $\angle a$ is the angle of complex-valued $a$. $\boldsymbol{I}_M$ indicates an $M \times M$ identity matrix.